ZooMu/ZooMuWorkshops/README.md

-# ZooMuWorkshops
+# ZooMu Workshops
-Topical Workshops of the ZooMu network
+## Topical Workshops of the ZooMu network

+Support site for the [ZooMu Network](https://zoomunetwork.org/)